Crieff Town Hall: History

 In the mid-20th century, the burgh council established chambers in North Bank Buildings, the former offices of the North of Scotland Bank in James Square, to accommodate the increasing needs of council officers and their staff.
 The town hall continued to serve as a meeting place of the burgh council for much of the 20th century but ceased to be the local seat of government when Perth and Kinross District Council was formed in 1975.
 The ground floor was converted for use as a tourist information centre in 1988 while the basement was fitted out as a local history museum.
 Artefacts placed on display included the local mercat cross, known as the "Drummond Cross", which was named after the local landowner, James Drummond, 4th Earl of Perth, and dated back to the 17th century.
 Other items placed on display included the medieval stocks and the "Burgh Cross" which was used as a symbol of religious authority and dated back to the 9th century.

 An extensive programme of works, intended to reduce the ingression of damp into the basement, was completed at a cost of £178,000 in 2017.
-Since then, staff from the Crieff and Strathearn Museum, which was registered as a charity later that year, have organised a series of exhibitions in the former council chamber on the first floor.
+In September 2023, the trustees of the Crieff and Strathearn Museum leased the building from Perth and Kinross Council.
+Over the next 6 months the trustees worked to create a museum which was officially opened by the former member of parliament, Rory Stewart, on 3 May 2024.